Fried Wonton Recipe

 I usually serve them as an appetizer and add a dipping sauce with them.
 You can make your own or just use store-bought sweet chili sauce as a dip.

-You can totally freeze fried wontons.
-In order to freeze them, place on a parchment lined baking sheet making sure none of the wontons are touching.
+Wontons can also be frozen once they’re wrapped and before frying.
+Place on a parchment-lined baking sheet, making sure none of the wontons are touching.
 Place plastic wrap over the top and freeze for a few hours until completely frozen.
-Once they are frozen, remove them from the baking sheet and place them in an airtight container.
-When you are ready to use the frozen wontons, simply thaw and fry as directed.
+Once frozen, remove from the baking sheet and place in an airtight container.

 cream cheese wontons being dipped in sauce